 Supervised experience is extremely important, and you should take great care to make sure you find a supervisor that really understands the requirements and is going to make sure you have an excellent experience.
 Not only do you want to be absolutely sure that the BACB and psych board will accept it, but you should really embrace this time as your primary learning opportunity.
 It’s not just about meeting a requirement.
 Rather, it is an extremely critical time to receive hands-on training and guidance, to properly prepare you to become a highly skilled and effective behavior analyst.
 You only get that opportunity once!
 Make sure you find a supervision arrangement that nurtures your growth as a professional through a wide range of experiences.
 Look for a supervisor that takes great pride in this field and in you as a person and is able to make you a top priority with their time and attention.
 Once you pass that exam and become a BCBA, the expectations of your skills and knowledge will be high, so seek out supervision that prepares you to not just pass the exam, but to have a fantastic career!

 Finding a perfect supervisor, of course, is easier said than done.
 Some candidates may work in a setting, such as a classroom, where no BCBA exists.
 One option is to independently consult with an outside BCBA that offers supervision, but that can be very expensive and difficult to coordinate.
-If you have no other options, that can work as long as the work setting is conducive to implementing ABA - which is not always the case.
+If you have no other options, that may still work as long as the work setting is conducive to implementing ABA - which is not always the case.
 On the other hand, a much better setup is to work in an environment that is already infused with ABA excellence and has built-in BCBA supervision.
 That way, you are learning the best of ABA all day long, and you shouldn’t have to pay anything extra.